We have no skin in the game – links are not “affiliate”. They are for your personal review.

 We read so much about scheduling in the remote environment that if you are new to the game you’d think that’s the solution to all remote work.
 Schedule deliverables.
 Schedule phone calls.
 Schedule meetings.

-As if this is some new form of productivity map.
+As if this is some new form of remote work productivity map.
 (Pro Hint: It’s not).

 Remote work Scheduling needs to be at a whole other level.
 Beginning with the availability window discussed in a previous post , a remote work environment requires a shared calendar app.
 Outlook is a great answer.

 It does amaze us how many people are functional but not good with Outlook.
 So much so that we train our people regularly on how to use Outlook.
 Not unlike time punch cards, Outlook’s shared calendar features are an excellent tool for reminding everyone they are part of a team.
 These tools work for us.
 They keep everyone on track.

 Each company, down to its first level managers needs to define productivity in its own way.
 We are not here to tell you what works for one can work for all.
 There is no one secret.

 The reality is you are managing people.
 People are motivated by different things.
 You can build a culture that rewards individual success, team success, division or company wide success.
 The old mantra about all oars need to pull in the same direction is true.

 The secret to long term universal focus that we’ve found is finding cultural fit and nurturing that cultural / community fit.
 That is the best determinant of company success and productivity over the long haul.